doctor-rutvik14/Cat_Css_Art/README.md

-#CSS Cat Art
+# CSS Cat Art

+## Description
-[//]: # "This project is a picture of a cat made with Html and CSS.
-It's a way to practice and get better at using CSS."
+- This project is a picture of a cat made with Html and CSS.
+It's a way to practice and get better at using CSS.